 A number of drug combinations and regimens have been used in mass treatment programs.

-Also, doxycycline has been given long-term (eg, 100 mg po bid for 4 to 8 wk).
+Also, doxycycline has been given long-term (eg, 100 mg orally twice a day for 4 to 6 weeks).
 Doxycycline kills Wolbachia endosymbiont bacteria within filaria, leading to death of adult filarial worms.
 It can be given with DEC or used alone.

-Acute attacks of ADL usually resolve spontaneously, although antibiotics may be required to control secondary bacterial infections.
+Attacks of acute adenolymphangitis usually resolve spontaneously, although antibiotics may be required to control secondary bacterial infections.

 Chronic lymphedema requires meticulous skin care, including use of systemic antibiotics to treat secondary bacterial infections; these antibiotics may slow or prevent progression to elephantiasis.